 They can feature history, art, science or a combination of all of these or something else entirely.
 Many times the focus will be on a event, a particular person, a significant place or a fascinating discovery. ( The Eric Carle Museum of Picture Book Art, The American Museum of Natural History [Wonderstruck], The Metropolitan Museum of Art [From the Mixed Up Files of Mrs. Basil E. Frankweiler]) Large or small in scope, museums collect and preserve so others can enjoy.

 In an art museum, images, frozen moments, captured using an assortment of mediums, through numerous techniques and combinations, can stir the music of emotion within us.
 Like a treasure box, it holds these images, memories and the expressions of others that may mirror our own.
-The Museum (Abrams Books for Young Readers) written by Susan Verde with illustrations by Peter H. Reynolds conveys one girl's day spent in wonder.
+The Museum (Abrams Books for Young Readers, March 12, 2013) written by Susan Verde with illustrations by Peter H. Reynolds conveys one girl's day spent in wonder.

 When I see